jotson/godot-bunnymark/README.md

 # BunnyMark

-This is the classic Bunnymark benchmark for Godot Engine.
+This is the classic BunnyMark benchmark for Godot Engine.

 This is basically a port of the [Pixi.js version](http://www.goodboydigital.com/pixijs/bunnymark/).
 I'm new to Godot so send pull requests with performance improvements.